 One important benefit of science fiction is that the settings and situations that the stories offer are unique and creative.
 They encourage our students’ imaginations.
 They inspire students to think beyond the box and their own daily lives to the possibilities of what the future may hold.

-Another important benefit of science fiction is that it naturally engages a different set of readers than more typically taught genres do.
-It is not uncommon to have a student or two in your class that seem to be reluctant or indifferent readers of your typical curriculum materials, yet who will excitedly engage with a science fiction novel no matter how lengthy.
+Another important benefit of science fiction is that it naturally engages a different set of readers than more typically taught genres.
+It is not uncommon to have a student or two in your class who seem to be reluctant or indifferent readers of your typical curriculum materials yet who will excitedly engage with a science fiction novel no matter how lengthy.

-By including science fiction in your curriculum, you not only appeal to these students, but you also open up this genre to your readers who are unfamiliar with it, thereby encouraging students to branch out and maybe even discover a new genre that they love.
+By including science fiction in your curriculum, you not only appeal to these students; you also open up this genre to your readers who are unfamiliar with it, thereby encouraging students to branch out and maybe even discover a new genre that they love.